-The combination of world-leading academic researchers, cutting edge companies and science parks encourages close collaboration.
-This environment of collaboration has attracted some of the world’s leading companies to form partnerships in Edinburgh to accelerate discoveries.
+The combination of world-leading academic researchers, cutting edge companies and science parks encourages close collaboration across the life sciences sector in Edinburgh and the city region.
+This environment of collaboration has attracted some of the world’s leading companies to form partnerships in Edinburgh to accelerate projects leading to new discoveries.

 Edinburgh has a rapidly developing biotech sector and the Edinburgh city region has been recognised as a Region of Innovation Excellence, particularly in medicine and life sciences.
 The city region is home to outstanding research and business science parks which have spawned numerous biotech companies which are researching innovative technologies to excel in their field.
 Many leading biotech companies are located in Nine at Edinburgh BioQuarter, which is a hub for bio firms and provides an inspiring and collaborative environment.

 Companies include Celtic Renewables, which is working to produce biofuel from the by-products of whisky production and Fios Genomics, which provides bioinformatics data analysis services to Pharma, CROs and academia for drug discovery and development.